serverless/serverless/docs/providers/aws/examples/hello-world/csharp/README.md

 * Pass "--verbose" to this command to get in-depth plugin info
 * Pass "--no-color" to disable CLI colors
 * Pass "--help" after any <command> for contextual help
+* Pass "--file <file>" to specify the config that should be used
 ```

 ## 1. Create a service